JetBrains/resharper-devguide/Platform/Zones/Activation.md

 The difference comes with activation.
 When a zone inherits from another zone definition, it is automatically activated when the base zone is activated.
 For example, the `ReSharperZonesActivator` class implements `IActivate<IPsiLanguageZone>.ActivatorEnabled()` and returns true.
 This activates the `IPsiLanguageZone` and all zone definitions that inherit from it, including `IClrPsiLanguageZone` and therefore `ILanguageCSharpZone`.
 Any new code that is added that implements a zone inheriting from `IPsiLanguageZone`, or `IClrPsiLanguageZone` will also get automatically enabled.

-Dependencies registered via `IRequire<TZone>` are NOT automatically enabled.
+Dependencies registered via `IRequire<TZone>` are **not** automatically enabled.
 These zones must be enabled via another activator, or via activation of their base zone definitions.

 ## Default activated zones